oduameh/hydra/docs/docs/getting-started.md

 ## Set up the devnet

 Next, prepare the devnet configuration to bootstrap a local Cardano blockchain.
-**Note** we use a simple variant of Cardano that requires no stake pools whatsoever.
+**Note** that we use a simplified variant of Cardano that does not require any stake pools.

 ```shell
 ./prepare-devnet.sh